JetBrains/intellij-sdk-docs/CONTRIBUTING.md

     ![Alt text](path-to-img.png)

-Please downscale screenshots made at high resolution.
+Please, downscale screenshots made at high resolution.

 ## A word on submodules